 Last night, the Schofield Barracks Young Adult Group hosted a presentation that turned out to be as memorable for its message as for its unexpected challenges.
 What was supposed to be a routine talk on Saints & Relics quickly transformed into a lesson on spiritual warfare when this author's laptop suddenly stopped working from the very start, along with a second one provided by a participant.
 Instead of allowing the eerie occurrence to derail the evening, the presentation went on without the usual slideshow and it still turned out pretty well!

-from, and part of a compression sock worn by, the late
+part of a compression sock worn by, the late Fr.
+Rookey,

-Fr.
-Rookey, whose sainthood this ministry is promoting.
+whose sainthood this ministry is helping to promote.

-Participants remained engaged throughout the hour-long talk, then asked thoughtful questions after; shared personal experiences about Saints; and displayed a genuine eagerness to understand the deeper spiritual significance behind these sacred objects ... and what do you know - the laptop started working normally again after the presentation!
+Participants remained engaged throughout the hour-long talk, then asked thoughtful questions after; shared personal experiences about Saints; and displayed a genuine eagerness to understand the deep spiritual significance behind the sacred relics ... and what do you know - my laptop started working normally again after the presentation!
+Seriously - how can people deny the existence of evil spirits?

 Young men praying before relics of St. Bernadette of Lourdes;

 Ven.
 Domenica Lazzeri; Bl.
-Maria Carmen of the Child Jesus;
+Carmen of the Child Jesus; St.

-Pier Giorgio Frassatti; St. Louis & Zelie Martin; St. Therese the
+Pier Giorgio Frassati; St. Louis & Zelie Martin; St. Therese the

 Little Flower; St. Padre Pio; St. Peregrine Laziosi; Our Lady.